Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 “Actually, yeah?
 Why not?”

 “Well, signaling, for one.
-I ran this one by Champion Meereo last time he visited and the Anubis-lookin’ motherfucker looked like he wanted to beat me to death *with his ears.* I learned more than I ever wanted to ‘bout latency, loss, channelized communications, electronic warfare, Shannon’s Law---well, their equivalent to it…”
+I ran this one by Champion Meereo last time he visited and the Anubis-lookin’ motherfucker looked like he wanted to beat me to death *with his ears.* I learned more than I ever wanted to ‘bout latency, loss, channelized communications, electronic warfare, Shannon’s Law - well, their equivalent to it…”

 Lewis cronched down an imported snack that was kinda-sorta the Gaoian version of a potato chip.
 Or a generic cheese noodle-thing.
 Something.
 Both.
 Whatever.
 Wozni and Meereo brought them over by the literal caseload and they fulfilled the Law of Cronch along with the Cheesy Addendum, so why not?